Save the date: Documentary ‘Namibia Nine’ to premiere in February

 February 28, 2015

 Karen Hille Phillips Center for the Performing Arts

 Reception: 5:30pm – 6:30pm

 For the film, all nine Namibian PLU graduates were interviewed on Namibian soil, with the exception of Penda Naanda, deputy ambassador to the United Nations for Namibia, who was interviewed at the United Nations in New York City.
 “The Journey to Namibia was fantastic.
 Perhaps the most exciting art was researching these individuals in the months leading up to the trip and then finally seeing them in action,” remarked co-director Princess Reese, a student at PLU.
 “The nine collectively are charismatic, caring, hardworking individuals who create an atmosphere of change, agency and perseverance.”

 The red-carpet premiere at PLU will be attended by eight of the nine Namibian students who attended PLU in the 1990s prior to Namibia’s independence.
 The Namibian alumni, who currently work in all sectors of Namibia, from forensic science to foreign relations, will lead a panel discussion after the film about the impact education had on them and what it means for their democracy today.
 Student filmmakers Princess Reese and Andrea Capere will also be present for a question-and-answer session about the making of the film.
 Admission to the event is open to all.

-Namibia Nine is sponsored by the Wang Center for Global Education at Pacific Lutheran University.
+Namibia Nine is sponsored by the Wang Center for Global and Community Engaged Education at Pacific Lutheran University.
 The project is supervised by Professor Joanne M. Lisosky, Ph.D., and Melannie Denise Cunningham, M.B.A. and Director of Multicultural Recruitment at PLU.